 - Earned Baccalaureate degree.

-- Applicants should have a minimum cumulative undergraduate grade point average of 2.50 (on a 4-point scale) and a GPA of 3.0 in the courses related to the field of the Ph.D.
+- Minimum cumulative undergraduate grade point average of 2.50 (on a 4-point scale) and a GPA of 3.0 in the courses related to the field of the Ph.D.

-- Official scores on the Graduate Record Examination (GRE) are required.
-Testing must be within five (5) years of application.
+- Provide official scores on the Graduate Record Examination (GRE).
+Testing must be within five years of application.

 - Complete an application for admission.

 - Submit a resume.

 - Submit official transcript(s).

-- Submit three (3) letters of recommendation from professionals in the area of interest.
+- Submit three letters of recommendation from professionals in the area of interest.